Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Trinidad & Tobago and from Copenhagen.
+I'm losing my edge to the kids from Nicaragua and from Madrid.

 But I was there.

-I was there at the first Bowie show in Bromley.
+I was there at the first Television show in New York.

 I'm losing my edge.